 throughout the week.

-Scholarships are awarded to Lyndon State College, Johnson State College, Castleton State College, and Norwich
+Scholarships are awarded to Lyndon State College, Johnson State College, Castleton University, and Norwich University.

-University.
 Boys’ State provides two recommendations for scholarship to Middlebury College.
-The Samsung Corporation
+The Samsung Corporation awards a

-awards a scholarship of $1,000 to a direct descendant of a US wartime veteran.
-The American Legion awards three cash
+scholarship of $800 to a direct descendant of a US wartime veteran.
+The American Legion awards three cash scholarships

-scholarships in honor of past directors Richard Curtiss, Harry Loyzelle, and Norm Messier.
-If you are considering
+in honor of past directors Richard Curtiss, Harry Loyzelle, and Norm Messier.

-Two delegates and two alternates will be selected to represent Vermont at the Boys’ Nation Program in Washington DC in late July.
+Two delegates and two alternates will be selected to represent Vermont all expenses paid at the Boys’ Nation Program in Washington DC in late July.

 The staff is comprised of teachers, administrators, business owners, lawyers, legislators, and past delegates.

 All are volunteers who donate a week of their time to work with our delegates.